 If you are alcohol-dependent then it is best to cut back gradually and then stop alcohol completely.
 Do not stop alcohol suddenly if you are alcohol-dependent.
 Some withdrawal effects can be severe.
-This is why it is best to cut down gradually and then stop, or see your doctor about a 'detox' - see later in this leaflet.
+This is why it is best to cut down gradually and then stop, or see your doctor about a 'detox'.
 Also, it is best to cut out alcohol completely if you have a condition due to alcohol, such as liver damage (cirrhosis).
 Otherwise, reducing to a safe level of drinking is an option.

-If you are trying to cut down, some tips which may help include the following:
+If you are trying to cut down, some tips which may help include:

 - Consider drinking low-alcohol beers, or at least do not drink strong beers or lagers.

 - Try pacing the rate of drinking.
 Perhaps alternate soft drinks with alcoholic drinks.

 - If you eat when you drink, you may drink less.